Nivalyx/osu-wiki/wiki/Contests/en.md

 #### Best of/Community Choice

-The Best of/Community Choice is a yearly voting contest that is being held to sort out the beatmaps that are being deemed most popular by the community <!-- https://osu.ppy.sh/home/news/2021-02-05-community-choice-2020-results --> in the given calendar year.
+The Best of/Community Choice is a yearly voting contest that is being held yearly to sort out the most popular beatmaps <!-- https://osu.ppy.sh/home/news/2021-02-05-community-choice-2020-results --> on the eyes of the osu! community at large in the given calendar year.

+Initially, the contest was as "Best of".
+However, as the osu! playerbase grew up over time, the contest popularity contest and after a call for change the contest was then renamed to "Community Choice" in 2017.

 It was succeeded by [Community Choice](#community-choice) in 2017.